moirei/event-tracking/docs/guide/track-events.md

 This package comes with in-built channels for `Mixpanel` and `GA`.

-> Neither of these channels where properly tested at this time.
+> Neither of these channels are unit tested at this time.
 However, `Mixpanel` is fully production ready.

 ### Send event to all avaialble channels